FREQUENTLY ASKED QUESTIONS

 What else do I need?

-Every competition car in our series will need about $1,500 in safety equipment - roll cage, racing seat, seat belt harness -- and you'll need the required driver's safety equipment - helmet, driving suit, gloves, etc. All of the required items are listed in the ChumpCar World Series Rules which are downloadable from the ChumpCar website.
+Every competition car in our series will need basic safety equipment - roll cage, racing seat, seat belt harness, fire suppression system -- and you'll need the required driver's safety equipment - helmet, driving suit, HANS device, gloves, etc. All of the required items are listed in the ChumpCar World Series Rules which are downloadable from the ChumpCar website.
 Also, the ChumpCar World Series website has links to some great deals on excellent gear and equipment from our series sponsors.
 Check these out first before you go and spend a wad on something way overpriced.
 That said, here are a few words of advice to all: Got a $50 head?
 Then get a $50 helmet.
 Understood?
 (Don't scrimp on getting good gear!)

 Is there prize money for the winners or are we running for some stupid trophy?

 Hey!
-That stupid trophy will be around long after you've spent the $100 prize money on some cheap beer and a few chrome-plated parts from J.C.
-Whitney, so don't bash it!
-Yes, ChumpCar does award prize money - typically over $3,000 per event - but it's all chump-change.
+That stupid trophy will be around long after you've spent the $100 prize money- so don't bash it!
+Yes, ChumpCar does award prize money - typically over $3,000 per event - but it's all in credits in future racing.
 We're not professional racers.
-We're just a bunch of chumps that get together to enjoy motorsports, a great BBQ and some beer.
+We're just a bunch of chumps that get together to enjoy motorsports.
 ChumpCar will also award other trophies and contingency prizes that we may arrange through sponsors and advertisers.

 I’m serious about this, but how do I get started?